 This should in no way give the followers of this doctrine an elitist mentality whatsoever.
 It is simply amazing, if true, that God purposed to save any when none of them deserved it whatsoever.
 This concept is solidified by the following verses:

-Romans 9:11 "(for the childrennot yet being born, nor having done any good or evil, that the purpose of God according to election might stand, not of works but of Him who calls)," (emphasis mine)
+"(for the children not yet being born, nor having done any good or evil, that the purpose of God according to election might stand, not of works but of Him who calls)," (emphasis mine)

 Please take a moment to examine with me the historical background of this "protest movement", as the author put it.
 She is absolutely correct in labeling it such, but the history of that protest itself is nothing new.
 Rather, it dates back to the Reformation itself (Reformed...Reformation...see the connection?) with a man named Martin Luther.
 After time the new testament church became known as the Catholic church, and remained known as such throughout the middle ages.
 Historically, that is simply all there was in terms of Christianity.
 But with this centralized church government, came abuses of power, and hence Martin Luther's ninety-five thesis.
 So now you had Catholics and all of these other people who sided with a man named Luther.
 So you had Catholics and Lutherans.
 From Luther branched John Calvin and John Knox.
 These men then put forth the idea of Calvinism and all of the other various doctrines associated with the reformed faith, such as the regulative principle of worship...etc.
 And from Calvinism and Lutheranism splintered all of the other micro-denominations that the modern church has come to know today...including those lumped under the banner of "Evangelicalism".
 So really, reformed methodology has been a concept held by church fathers since the time of Paul, with a slight deviation towards works-based salvation amidst the Roman Catholic church.